2018 Class Information

 Classes will be held daily for approximately three to six hours at the Keawala‘i Congregational Church in Makena, Maui.
 In addition to the masterclass each day, there will be ensemble coaching and discussions of topics such as technique, practicing, posture, performance anxiety, career development, competitions, and recital preparation.

-Mr. Verdery and Ms. Masters will teach any repertoire, including original compositions, and any aspect of playing that students would like to work on.
+Mr. Verdery and Mr. Tennant will teach any repertoire, including original compositions, and any aspect of playing that students would like to work on.
 By mid-June, a schedule for the week will be set, and repertoire will be announced so that participants will have the chance to borrow/buy music that will be studied.
 Ensemble music will be sent in advance so that students can be ready to start rehearsals when the class begins.
 All students will perform in the student concerts.

 The atmosphere of the class is very casual but active.
 In the past there have been group trips arranged around the classes and concerts to other areas of Maui, including beaches, rainforests and the Haleakala volcano.